sandstorm-io/sandstorm/docs/administering/guide.md

 We strongly recommend that you keep automatic updates enabled.
 This is a work in progress, but we intend for our automatic updates to not cause any downtime.

+#### Manual upgrade from build 308 to build 309

+Build 309 changes the automatic-update trust root and signature format.
+As a result, build 308 cannot authenticate build 309 automatically.
+An administrator must perform this one transition
+manually:

+1. Set `UPDATE_CHANNEL=none` in `sandstorm.conf` and stop Sandstorm.
+2. On a network-connected, trusted machine, download both `sandstorm-309.tar.xz` and `sandstorm-309.tar.xz.sig` from `https://dl.sandstorm.io/`.
+3. Obtain the new Sandstorm release public key through an independently authenticated channel.
+   Confirm that its complete primary-key fingerprint is exactly the fingerprint published by the Sandstorm project, then run:

+       gpg --no-default-keyring --keyring ./sandstorm-release-keyring.gpg \
+           --verify sandstorm-309.tar.xz.sig sandstorm-309.tar.xz

+4. Transfer the verified tarball to the server and run:

+       sudo sandstorm update ./sandstorm-309.tar.xz

+5. Restore the desired `UPDATE_CHANNEL` and start Sandstorm.
+Build 309 and later will authenticate automatic updates with the new OpenPGP release key.

+Do not run the manual update unless the signature and full fingerprint both match.
+The local `sandstorm update <file>` command installs the file supplied by the administrator and does not independently download its detached signature.

 ### Sandstorm apps